mWater/mwater-expressions/docs/Schema and Types.md

 `deprecated`: true if column is deprecated.
 Do not show unless already selected

 `expr`: set to expression if the column is an mwater-expression to be evaluated

+`conditionExpr`: optional condition in which column is relevant.
+Not for sections.

 `confidential`: true if column contains confidential data and should be not displayed by default